postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

 <ol start="2">
   <li>Click "Monitor".</li>
   <li>
-In the <b>Select requests to monitor</b> tab, you can "Create a new API", "Use existing collection", or "Use team collection".</li>
+If you create a new API to monitor, you must select a request method and enter the request path, response code, and response body.
+If you use an existing or team collection, you must select a collection from a list of existing or team collections..</li>
 </ol>

 [![request monitor](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-select-requests.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-select-requests.png)

-If you create a new API to monitor, you must select a request method and enter the request URL, status code, and response time.
-If you use an existing or team collection, you must select a collection from a list of existing or team collections.

 <ol start="4">
   <li>After you select or create the request you want to monitor, click the <b>Next</b> button. </li>